Nigel Owens: Outside rugby

-Owens is also known as a television personality, as one of the presenters of the S4C Welsh language chat shows Jonathan and Bwrw'r Bar ("Hitting the Bar").
+Owens is one of the presenters of the S4C Welsh language chat shows Jonathan and Bwrw'r Bar ("Hitting the Bar").
 Owens also hosts his own quiz programme Munud i Fynd ("A Minute to Go").

 Owens has a cattle farm in his home village, Mynyddcerrig.
 In January 2021, he was featured on the BBC agricultural programme Countryfile.

 His autobiography, Hanner Amser ("Half Time"), was published in Welsh in 2008, then in English in 2009.
 On 24 July 2017, Owens presented a Panorama documentary about men and eating disorders.
 In it, he opened up about his own experiences with bulimia and how it has affected his life, highlighting his refereeing of the Rugby World Cup as a significant trigger.

-In February 2017, Owens was the castaway on BBC Radio 4's Desert Island Discs, during which he revealed to presenter Kirsty Young that before accepting his sexuality he had asked a doctor if he could be chemically castrated.
+In February 2017, Owens was the castaway on BBC Radio 4's Desert Island Discs, during which he discussed his sexuality with presenter Kirsty Young.

 On 25 March 2021 Owens was a panellist on BBC's Question Time.
 When asked about the flying of the Union Jack on public buildings, he said that the flag "should not be mandated on anybody" and suggested "if you force issues on people then you are going to have people rebel against it."

 In February 2022, Owens was named as a commentator for S4C in the 2022 Six Nations Championship.

 Owens appears in the mid-morning BBC Radio 5 Live programme by Scott Mills and Chris Stark.
 In "Real Life TMO", he referees on domestic and trivial arguments presented by listeners.